marcellerusu/toy-js/README.md

 class Lexer(program_string)

-# more, see the .lang source files for mroe
+# more, see the .lang source files for more

 ```